gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "They steer well clear of settlements in Thind."

-"They do here as well," Indy said, beckoning the young soldier to come in as she spoke.
+"They do here as well," Indy said, beckoning the young soldier in as she spoke.
 "We've had an arrangement with them for, oh, I don't know how long.
-They keep to the deep forest, we stay out of it, and every fall a few of their Gifted show up to trade whatever odds and ends they have for some dried fruit or candy."
+They keep to the deep forest, we stay out of it, and every fall a few of their Gifted show up to trade whatever odds and ends they've collectd for some dried fruit or candy."

 "Hrrm."
 The tiger's tail twitched again.
 "If they saw soldiers on the road,